byronmurg/vtml/docs/tutorial/adding_a_form.md

 ## Adding an error page
+Our site works great so far but we must prepare for the worst.
+In case something goes worng we need to show something to the user.

 Let's add an error page to handle any errors that might be thrown in our page.
 Edit the <main>
 tag to look like this